What should you expect from an initial consultation and treatment at the BackCare Clinic?

 The principals of the unique treatment on offer at the BackCare Clinic will be thoroughly explained to you.
 You will have the opportunity to ask any questions you wish at this time and at any other time you like during your consultation.

 You will need to be examined.
 It will be necessary to undress to your underwear but generally you will not be required to remove trousers.
-For ladies leggings, loose trousers or track bottoms are ideal.
+For ladies leggings, loose trousers or track bottoms are ideal and will make you feel more comfortable.

 Once the history and examination has been carried out a diagnosis will be made and a treatment plan explained to you.
 You will be given information on your likely problem and how your treatment will progress.
 How often you need to come in for treatment and what the treatment will cost.
 If your condition is best served by treatment with other therapists you will be advised accordingly.